Lars Vilhuber, with Flavio Stanchi, Sylverie Herbert, Jean-Francois Houde

-The goal of this class is to showcase high-performance techniques and tools for economics students.
-The goal is NOT to teach a full course on SAS, Stata, Matlab, R, etc. - there are other classes for that.
-We will teach just enough of each programming language to be able to highlight additional techniques (for SAS and Matlab, we will teach specialized workshops on each in a bit more depth) This course is designed to open your eyes to the possibilities, scratching the surface, but mostly not diving into any particular depths.
+The goal of this workshop is to showcase computer-oriented techniques and tools for economics students, from basic command line tools on Linux and Mac to version control to optimization and parallelization techniques for high-performance computing.
+The goal is NOT to teach a full course on SAS, Stata, Matlab, R, Python, MPI, Fortran, etc. - there are other classes for that.
+We will teach just enough of each programming language to be able to highlight additional techniques (for SAS, Python, and Matlab, we will have specialized workshops on each in a bit more depth, if requested).
+This workshop is designed to open your eyes to the possibilities, scratching the surface, but mostly not diving into any particular depths.
 Follow-on short courses may solve those needs.
-For specific programming languages, we point to offerings elsewhere on campus, for instance at CISER.
+For specific programming languages, we point to offerings elsewhere on campus, for instance at CISER. more

-Second year Ph.D. in Economics or other social sciences.
+Second year Ph.D. in Economics and higher, or other social sciences.
+If you haven't taken the course in the past, or want a refresher, you should participate

 13:30-15:00 Learning to qsub - Hello World example on ECCO (live in class)